Chris Richards

 Chris is a specialist personal injury practitioner.

 Chris has a strong multi-track practice and an established fast-track practice.
-Chris accepts instructions across all areas of personal injury work, including road traffic accident claims, occupier’s liability claims, and public liability claims.
+Chris accepts instructions across all areas of personal injury work, including road traffic accident claims, occupier’s liability claims, public liability claims, and industrial disease.
 Chris regularly acts in cases of significant value, often representing Claimants who have suffered lifelong injury and compromise at work.
 Chris has appeared in the County Court and High Court and has extensive appellate experience.

-Chris has recently been appointed to the prestigious Attorney General’s Regional C Panel (to run from March 2023).
+Chris has recently been appointed to the prestigious Attorney General’s Regional C Panel (from March 2023 onwards).

 Chris believes strongly that people who have been injured should have access to effective representation.
 For more information about Chris’s experience in representing Claimants, please see the ‘Personal Injury’ tab.